-The Coastal Commission is orchestrating a planned retreat from the ocean over the next 50 to 100 years.
+Buying or developing a residential or commercial property near the coast may come with additional risks due to climate change.
 The National Research Council (NRC) projects that by Year 2100, sea level in California may rise by 4 to 56 in (10 to 143 cm) for areas north of Cape Mendocino and 17 to 66 in (42 to 167 cm) for areas south of Cape Mendocino (NRC 2012).
-If you are in what the Coastal Commission considers a future-hazardous zone, you are going to have a very difficult time finishing your project.
-This is not to say it’s impossible to develop property in the Coastal Zone, but thorough research is a must before buying an investment property in this area.
+If you are in what the Coastal Commission considers a future-hazardous zone, you may have a more difficult time finishing a project in the near future.
+This is why thorough research is a must before buying property in this area.

 We value your time and attention